watusi/jquery-mobile-iscrollview/README.md

      .iscroll-scroller,
      .iscroll-scroller * {
        -webkit-transition-duration: 0;
-       -webkit-transform: translate3d(0,0,0);
+       -webkit-transform: translateZ(0);
        }

+---

 Demo
 ----
-The demo directory contains a simple example of a JQuery Mobile page using a scrollview to scroll a long list of items.
+The demo directory contains a simple example with three pages.
+You can switch between the pages using the tabbar at the bottom.
+The three tabs demonstrate scrolling a listview, an inset listview, and a listview with pull-down and pull-up blocks.
 To demo, simply open the `index.html` file in your browser.
+Note that the page transitions will not work with some browsers when loading from a local file - for those browsers, you will have to load the demo from a server.
+(It does work with local files for Safari and Firefox.)

-As a convenience, the demo directory is self-contained (except for the widget, which is expected to be found in the parent directory), and contains the following additional components:
+As a convenience, the demo directory is self-contained (except for the widget, `iscroll-pull-js` and pull icon files, which are expected to be found in the parent directory), and contains the following additional components:

 * JQuery 1.6.4
 * JQuery Mobile 1.0.1
 * iscroll4, commit 712640b7de..., Apr.
-10, 2012
+10, 2012 (iscroll-cubiq.js)
+$ iscroll4, WatusiWare Corporation fork, `watusi` branch, commit 54354b7d0c, May 12, 2012 (iscroll-watusi.js)
 * jquery.actual, commit 0530ce5c64..., Feb 22, 2012

 Please obtain these components independently for your projects, so that